-Articulate is supported by Awards for All, Cashback for Creativity, Comic Relief, Chance to Succeed, Commonweal Fund, Creative Scotland, Glasgow City Council, Glasgow Life, Glasgow Health and Social Care Partnership, Glasgow Chamber of Commerce, East Renfrewshire Council, East Renfrewshire Health and Social Care Partnership, East Renfrewshire Small Grants Trust, Esmée Fairbairn Foundation, Flightpath Fund, Foundation Scotland, Gordon Fraser Charitable Trust, Hugh Fraser Foundation, the Edward Gostling Foundation, Inverclyde Council, Just Enterprise, Life Changes Trust, Kiltwalk, Midlothian Council, the National Lottery Community Fund, Northwood Trust, People's Health Trust, People's Postcode Lottery, Pilotlight, Renfrewshire Council, Santander, Scottish Government Analytical Exchange and Social Innovation Fund, Scottish Screen, Tampon Tax Community Fund, The Robertson Trust, Young Start, Youth Music Initiative, the School for Social Entrepreneurs, UnLtd and WM Mann Foundation and the Women's Fund for Scotland.
+Articulate is supported by Awards for All, Cashback for Creativity, the Clothworkers' Foundation, Comic Relief, Chance to Succeed, Commonweal Fund, Cranfield Trust, Creative Scotland, Glasgow City Council, Glasgow Life, Glasgow Health and Social Care Partnership, Glasgow Chamber of Commerce, East Renfrewshire Council, East Renfrewshire Health and Social Care Partnership, East Renfrewshire Small Grants Trust, Esmée Fairbairn Foundation, Flightpath Fund, Foundation Scotland, Gordon Fraser Charitable Trust, Hugh Fraser Foundation, the Edward Gostling Foundation, Inverclyde Council, Just Enterprise, Life Changes Trust, Kiltwalk, Midlothian Council, National Emergencies Trust, the National Lottery Community Fund, North Ayrshire Council, Northwood Trust, People's Health Trust, People's Postcode Lottery, Pilotlight, Renfrewshire Council, Santander, Scottish Government's Analytical Exchange, Well-being Fund and Social Innovation Fund, Scottish Screen, The Stafford Trust, Tampon Tax Community Fund, Tesco Bags of Help, The Robertson Trust, Young Start, Youth Music Initiative, the School for Social Entrepreneurs, UnLtd, WM Mann Foundation and the Women's Fund for Scotland.

 The Articulate Cultural Trust (ACT) is a Scottish Charitable Incorporated Organisation (SCIO), charity number: SC047054.

-Chief Executive: Eona Craig.
-Trustees: Matthew Chinn, Gillian D'Analeze, Andrew Gordon, Jules Haston, Dr Eve Hepburn, Lynn Maher, Melanie Shee.
+Trustees: Matthew Chinn, Eona Craig, Gillian D'Analeze, Andrew Gordon, Jules Haston, Lynn Maher, Melanie Shee.